What Is Teeth Cleaning?

 Does Teeth Cleaning Hurt?

-Depending on how much plaque buildup a patient has, dental teeth cleaning can last anywhere from 20 minutes to an hour, and if done properly, it should not hurt.
+Depending on how much plaque buildup a patient has, dental teeth cleaning services can last anywhere from 20 minutes to an hour, and if done properly, it should not hurt.
 Some discomfort is completely normal and to be expected, but pain should not be present during a simple teeth-cleaning procedure.
 If you are an exceptionally nervous patient, have dental anxiety, or sensitive teeth, make sure your dentist is aware of these issues.
 That way, he will be able to devise a treatment plan that will make you feel more comfortable, and the treatments themselves less stressful.
 If needed, a dentist can also use a topical, desensitizing cream.

 How Can I Prevent Plaque Buildup?